top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/20-intermediate-design-document-explicit-coord.md

 <span>One to four Duckiebots at an intersection, every case has to be analyzed (three or four way intersection, with or without traffic light)</span>
 <span>Time required to clear the intersection and binary variable that tells whether the intersection was effectively cleared without problems (collisions, lack of decision making, wrong detection of signals,etc.) or not.</span>
 <span>
-* Mean clearing time
-* Success rate

-Both for each case separately and for all combined.</span>
+Mean clearing time or success rate - Both for each case separately and for all combined.</span>
 <span>LED emitter and LED detector</span>
 <span>Run the specific nodes</span>
 <span>Two to three Duckiebots in an intersection configuration (all relative positions have to be analyzed)</span>
 <span>Number of unsuccessful LED emissions (the output has not the desired colour and/or frequency) and number of unsuccessful LED detections: the output of the LED detector does not contain all the signals it should have detected or it contains more than the ones effectively present (false positives)</span>
 <span>
-* Success rate
-For both LED emission and detection.</span>
+Success rate - For both LED emission and detection.</span>
 <span>LED detector</span>
 <span>Run the specific node</span>
 <span>Two to three Duckiebots in an intersection configuration (all relative positions have to be analyzed)</span>
 <span>Time required to perform the LED detection</span>
 <span>
-* Mean detection time</span>
+Mean detection time</span>
 </col5>